-In addition, as part of the private placements, the Company issued warrants to purchase 958,277 shares of common stock to the placement agent, which is a company that is controlled by the Company's Chairman and CEO.
+In addition, as part of the private placements, the Company issued warrants to purchase 958,277 shares of common stock to the placement agent, that is a company that is controlled by the Company's Chairman with the majority of these warrants being reissued to the Company's former CEO.
 The warrants have an exercise price of \$2.22.
 Since these warrants were granted as compensation in connection with an equity raise, the Company has treated these warrants as a direct offering cost.
 The result of the transaction has a \$0 net effect to equity.
 The warrants are fully vested and non-forfeitable.
+On January 14, 2009, 381,020 of these warrants representing all of the warrants held by an affiliate of the Company's Chairman were cancelled.